-Data Source: ESR, 2016.
-Data for years 2014 and 2015 have been aggregated to produce crude age-specific rates for 10 year age groups due to small counts.
-Age groups <10 and >79 years were excluded from analysis due to small (<5) or zero case numbers.
+Data Source: ESR, 2018.
+Data for years 2012-16 have been aggregated to produce crude age-specific rates age groups due to small counts.

 4. Differences in ethnicity:

-In 2014-15, there were no differences in the rates of mosquito-borne disease diagnoses in New Zealand by different levels of socio-economic deprivation (Atkinson et al 2014).
+From 2015 to 2016, there were statistically significant differences in the rates of mosquito-borne disease diagnoses in New Zealand by different levels of socio-economic deprivation (Atkinson et al 2014).
 More deprived areas had higher rates of mosquito-borne disease than less deprived areas.

 6. Differences by region:

-During 2014-15, people living in the Auckland region were more likely to be diagnosed with a mosquito-borne virus than people living in other areas (308 of 466 cases (66%) were in the Auckland region, 2014-15).
+During 2015 and 2016, people living in the Auckland DHB tended to be more likely to be diagnosed with a mosquito-borne virus than people living in other areas.
+126 of 573 cases (22%) were in Auckland DHB.